skiadas/FunctionalProgrammingCourse/notes/state_monad.md

 ```haskell
 (>>=) :: ProgStateT a -> (a -> ProgStateT b) -> ProgStateT b
 ```
+This function is also often called **bind**.
 We can define this operation as follows:
 ```haskell
 (>>=) :: ProgStateT a -> (a -> ProgStateT b) -> ProgStateT b
 (PST pst1) >>= f = PST (\mem -> let (v, mem') = pst1 mem
                                     PST pst2  = f v
                                 in pst2 mem')
 ```
-This looks a bit awkward, but it will look better if we introduce a simply `run` function:
+This looks a bit awkward, but it will look better if we introduce a simple `run` function:
 ```haskell
 run :: ProgStateT a -> Memory -> (a, Memory)
 run (PST pst) = pst